Lapeirousia simulans

-Lapeirousia simulans is a perennial geophyte belonging to the genus Lapeirousia and is part of the fynbos.
+Lapeirousia simulans is a species of flowering plant in the family Iridaceae.
+It is a perennial geophyte and is part of the fynbos ecoregion.
 The species is endemic to the Western Cape and has a range of less than 2 000 km².
 It occurs in the southwest of the Knersvlakte.
 The plant is threatened by tomato farming and the establishment of vineyards.
 Mining of the red sand in the area is also a threat.